rutrum/convert-case/README.md

 TODO: not accurate

 Most features have been implemented.
 The final, large scale change would be adding support to ascii string via the ascii crate, likely a 2.0.0 release.
 But the recent breakthrough in redesigning the `Boundary` and `Pattern` types allowed the flexibility to fix a variety of known limitations of the API.
-This 1.0.0 release adds some final touches.
+This release is preparing for a 1.0.0 version.
 In particular, a new suggested default way of using the library.
 This method can work for 99% of the crates usage patterns, and require less code to do so.
 Further, the documentation has been cleaned and updated to reflect the first stable release.

 New features:
 * `ccase!` macro that performs case conversion on a string _without needing to import `Case` or `Casing`_.
 It has two forms: